The Benefits Of Playing Multiple Sports

 5) THEIR PHYSICAL HEALTH

-David Epstein is the author of the top 10 New York Times bestseller The Sports Gene: Inside the Science of Extraordinary Athletic Performance.
-He is an investigative reporter at ProPublica former senior writer at Sports Illustrated, and his TED talk on athletic performance was one of the most viewed of 2014.
-He was a scientist in training before coming to journalism and was twice All-East in NCAA Division-I track and field.
+David Epstein is the author of the top-ten New York Times bestseller The Sports Gene: Inside the Science of Extraordinary Athletic Performance.
+He is an investigative reporter at ProPublica and a former senior writer at Sports Illustrated.
+His TED talk on athletic performance was one of the most viewed of 2014.
+Before coming to journalism, he was a scientist in training and was twice All-East in NCAA Division-I track and field.